 For all my favorite companies, check out my Travel Resources page to save money, simplify the travel planning process, and enhance your trips.

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, I may earn a small commission if you purchase anything through them.
+Some of the links in this post are affiliate links, and at no additional cost to you, I may earn a small commission if you purchase anything through them.
 As an Amazon Associate, I earn from qualifying purchases.
-I use all the companies linked, and I recommend them because they've helped make my travels better.
-If you have any questions about any of the companies, e-mail me.
 For more information, read the disclosure policy.